Gyanendra of Nepal: End of direct rule

 The agreement between the parties and Gyanendra under Indian supervision was not honored by the parties.
 It is widely believed that the then Prime Minister Girija Prasad Koirala was deeply convinced that as long as Gyanendra remained in the power structure, there was always danger to the democratic order in Nepal.
 On 10 June 2006, the Parliament scrapped the major powers of the King, including his right to veto laws.
 This ended the idea of a "King in Parliament", and he was reduced to a figurehead, though for a time he continued to offer felicitations and to receive diplomats.
 According to Article 167 of the constitution, all executive powers as well as those enjoyed by the King in the previous Constitution were now vested in the prime minister.
 All powers of the 239-year-old monarchy were stripped, making Gyanendra a civilian king.

+On 15 January 2007, the interim parliament was set up with the Communist Party of Nepal (Maoist) included, and on 1 April 2007, the interim government joined by the Communist Party was formed.

 Prime Minister Koirala, who had previously supported the continuation of the monarchy, said in March 2007 that he thought Gyanendra should step down.
 In June, Koirala repeated his call for Gyanendra to abdicate in favor of his grandson Prince Hridayendra.

 On 23 August 2007, Nepal's transitional government nationalized all the properties Gyanendra inherited from his brother, including the Narayanhiti Royal Palace.
 The move did not affect the properties he owned before his accession to the throne.

-Interim suspension of the monarchy
+Abolition of the monarchy

 It was announced on 24 December 2007 that, following the approval of the Nepalese Parliament, the monarchy would probably be suspended in 2008, as part of a peace deal with Maoist rebels.
 This was for a bill to amend the constitution to make Nepal a republic.

+On 28 December 2007, the Nepali interim parliament approved a bill for the amendment to the constitution of 1990 promulgated on 15 January 2007, with a clause stating that Nepal would become a federal democratic republic, to be implemented by the first meeting of the Constituent Assembly elections.